Perceive the fighting scenario

 - Individually the logic (potential mobility, balance points, etc.)

-- The partial combination of the previous tools (eg. touch and hearing)
+- The first partial and then complete combination of the previous tools (eg. touch and hearing, read also Introduction to the idea of Precision Control)

-- The full set of skills (in the most realistic possible contexts)
+- The full set of skills (in the most realistic possible contexts, read also Why martial arts do not work: 5 reasons)

 In the next articles of this series, we will see some exercises that enhance the consciousness of ourselves, of opponents, space, movements, balance points, potential alterations (etc.).

-- Avert dangers: the concept of constant attention – An introductory article about constant attention
+- Avert dangers: the concept of constant attention – An introductory article about the constant attention

 Reply in the comments and share your experience: